Mimicking counterfactual outcomes to estimate causal effects: Model for treatment effect

-$D\left(y,t;\overline{Z}_t\right)$ can be interpreted as the infinitesimal effect on the outcome of the treatment actually being given in the time-interval $\left[t,t+h\right)$ (relative to baseline treatment).
-To be more precise, from the definition of $D$ we have
+$h\cdot D\left(y,t;\overline{Z}_t\right)$ can be interpreted as the infinitesimal effect on the outcome of the treatment actually given in the time interval $\left[t,t+h\right)$ (relative to the baseline treatment regime).
+To be more precise, from the definition of $D$, it follows that